-Each local community decides which services will be offered at its SBHC.
+Each community decides which services will be offered at its SBHC.
 Health center staff aim to build cultural sensitivity into all the services they provide.
-Those services vary but should include the following:
+Services may also depend on availability of health care professionals in the local community.
+Those services vary but could include the following: